 One of the things that make our lives more complicated than it should be is not finding the clothes we need in the morning.

-If you don’t have enough room to store your clothes properly, sort them into two piles: the clothes you will donate and the ones you want to keep for later in a self-storage facility.
+If you don’t have enough room to store your clothes properly, sort them into two piles: the clothes you will donate and the ones you want to keep for later in a self-storage unit.

 Consider a capsule wardrobe